Lord Kanaloa: 2010: two-year-old season

 Lord Kanaloa began his racing career on 5 December 2010 when he won a race at Kokura Racecourse.

 2011: three-year-old season

 After finishing second on his three-year-old debut in January, Lord Kanaloa contested a race over 1200 metres at Kokura Racecourse on 16 April 2011 and won by three and a half lengths from fifteen opponents.
-In the following month he finished second when tried over a mile but then reverted to sprinting and won over 1200m at Kyoto Racecourse.
+In the following month he finished second when tried over a mile but then reverted to sprinting and won the Aoi Stakes over 1200m at Kyoto Racecourse.
 After the summer break he returned to Kyoto to win the Kyoraku Stakes on 6 November and was then moved up to Grade 3 class for the weight-for-age Keihan Cup over the same course and distance twenty days later.
 Ridden by Yuichi Fukunaga he started the 3/5 favourite and won by one and a half lengths from the five-year-old mare Grand Prix Angel.